-We are committed to creating a business that reflects the races, ethnicities and cultures that exist in the communities in which we operate.
-We are proud to meet and exceed targets of ethnic representation at board level set by The Parker Review and diversity at all levels of our workforce forms key KPIs that drive our Sustainable Business Strategy.
+Ethnic diversity: we are committed to creating a business that reflects the races, ethnicities and cultures that exist in the communities in which we operate.
+We are proud to meet and exceed targets of ethnic representation at board level set by The Parker Review.

 Our approach extends beyond our organisation.
 Our Third Party Code of Conduct sets the standards we expect from our partners and suppliers, encouraging responsible business practices, treating colleagues and partners with respect, dignity and professionalism, and aiming to improve diversity throughout the industry.
 As part of our community strategy, we aim to support education and digital inclusion, with a focus on women and rural communities.